-(4) Represents 2,104,070 shares of common stock available for issuance under the 2015 Plan and 169,580 shares of common stock available for issuance under our 2015 Employee Stock Purchase Plan (the "ESPP").
-On the first business day of each year, (i) the number of shares reserved under the 2015 Plan is automatically increased by the lesser of 4% of the total number of shares of common stock that are outstanding at that time or such lesser number as may be approved by the Board and (ii) the number of shares reserved under the ESPP is automatically increased by the lesser of 1% of the total number of shares of common stock that are outstanding at that time or such lesser number as may be approved by the Board.
-On January 2, 2019, an additional 1,444,808 shares became available for future issuance under the 2015 Plan and no additional shares were added to the ESPP.
-The additional shares from the annual increase on January 2, 2019 are not included in the table above.
+(2) Represents 2,291,626 shares of common stock available for issuance under the 2015 Plan and 448,011 shares of common stock available for issuance under our 2015 Employee Stock Purchase Plan (the "ESPP").
+On the first business day of each year, (i) the number of shares reserved under the 2015 Plan is automatically increased by the lesser of 4% of the total number of shares of common stock that are outstanding on December 31 of the prior year or such lesser number as may be approved by the Board and (ii) the number of shares reserved under the ESPP is automatically increased by the lesser of 1% of the total number of shares of common stock that are outstanding on the last business day of the prior fiscal year or such lesser number as may be approved by the Board.
+On January 4, 2021, an additional 1,499,037 shares became available for future issuance under the 2015 Plan and an additional 374,759 shares became available for issuance under the ESPP.
+The additional shares from the annual increases on January 4, 2021 are not included in the table above.